Electronic claims are sent and received using the standard EDI X12 837 data format.

 Clearinghouses differ greatly in size, infrastructure, and business model.
 Some are small and tend to serve a local geographic area or focus on customer service.
 Some are actively pursuing more direct connections with payers.
 Some clearinghouses are more accurately described as aggregators, having a direct connection to only a few payers and sending the bulk of their claims to another clearinghouse.

-Aggregators: We list some clearinghouses and aggregators below that are known to work well with Open Dental.
+Additional clearinghouses and aggregators that are known to work well with Open Dental.

 Direct Connections to Payers